 The plan administrator is the Board of Trustees.
-The Trustees are assisted by Welfare and Pension Administration Service, Inc. (WPAS), an administration organization that works on contract with the Board of Trustees.
-WPAS assists with plan administration for two offices, one of which is located in Seattle, and the other in Gladstone.
+The Trustees are assisted by Welfare & Pension Administration Service, Inc. (WPAS), an administration organization that works on contract with the Board of Trustees.
+WPAS assists with plan administration for two offices, one of which is located in the Seattle-area and the other in Gladstone.